 TCOG’s bylaws require than an annual audit be made of its financial accounts and transactions for the preceding fiscal year.
 In 1997, the Office of Management and Budget (OMB) revised Circular A-133 to include units of local government.
 This circular requires that grantors of the United States of America perform audits which meet the requirements of the Single Audit Act Amendments of 1996.
 In December 2014 the OMB implemented the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, commonly referred to as the Uniform Guidance, which synthesizes and supersedes guidance from previous OMB circulars.
 In accordance with Uniform Guidance requirements, the Annual Audit Report is contained herein for the Board’s review and consideration.

 CERTIFICATION OF INDIRECT COST PERCENTAGE

-The undersigned Executive Director hereby certify that based upon the enclosed audited financial data, TCOG’s indirect cost for fiscal year ended April 30, 2016, did not exceed 15 percent of total expenditures, as defined by The Local Government Code, Chapter 391, 586.(f)(1).
+The undersigned Executive Director hereby certifies that based upon the enclosed audited financial data, TCOG’s indirect cost for fiscal year ended April 30, 2017 was 7.6% of total expenditures and did not exceed 15% of total expenditures, as defined by The Local Government Code, Chapter 391, 586.(f)(1).

-The Annual Audit Report contains an unmodified opinion from the auditors.
-There is one (1) audit report finding that is addressed on pages 44-45.
-There are no questioned or disallowed costs, instances of noncompliance, or other grant reportable conditions.
+The Annual Audit Report contains an unmodified opinion from the auditors and contains no findings.
+There are no questioned or disallowed costs, instances of noncompliance, or other reportable conditions.
 The audit firm has not issued a separate management letter.

 We would like to express our appreciation to everyone associated with the preparation of this Annual Audit Report.
 We would also like to thank the Members of the Governing Body for their direction and support in the financial operations of Texoma Council of Governments.